Improving Response Rates

 Meet The Author

 I'm Aaron Decker, a full stack developer with about 10 years of experience writing code.
-I have worked as a Tech Lead, hired teams, and as a Senior Software Engineer at multiple fortune 500 companies building large products.
+Currently, I'm a cofounder at Bountywhere I serve as head of engineering.
+Previously, I have worked as a Tech Lead, hired teams, and as a Senior Software Engineer at multiple fortune 500 companies building large products.
 I also did a brief stint teaching programming courses as an Adjunct Instructor at a local community college.

 Features of the main course